-Students with accredited undergraduate degrees in social work, who either choose to enter as traditional full-time MSW students or traditional part-time MSW students, are eligible for course waivers by exemption of selected MSW Foundation Year courses if they have a B- or better in selected undergraduate courses that align with the selected MSW Foundation Year courses.
-This is offered in order to avoid duplication and redundancy of course content of generalist program content from the BSW program.
-Students who meet the appropriate deadlines (see "MSW Program Options and Deadlines for Course Waiver Consideration") and receive course waivers for all five courses are eligible for consideration of admission to the MSW Fast Track Program.
+Students with accredited undergraduate degrees in social work, who either choose to enter as traditional full-time MSW students or traditional part-time MSW students, are eligible for course waivers for selected MSW Foundation Year courses by "examination."
+These options are offered in order to avoid duplication and redundancy of course content of generalist program content from the BSW program.
+Course waivers that are granted through examination reduce the total number of hours a student needs to graduate.
+Students who meet the appropriate deadlines (see "MSW Program Options and Deadlines for Course Waiver Consideration") and receive course waivers by examination for one to four eligible courses are eligible for consideration of admission to the MSW Traditional Program with reduced credit hour requirements.